pactflow/terraform-provider-pact/docs/resources/role.md

 See https://docs.pactflow.io/docs/permissions/predefined-roles for documentation on managing users and roles within Pactflow.

+## Compatibility

+-> This feature is only available for the Pactflow platform.

 ## Example Usage

 The following example shows the basic usage of the resource.
 We are creating a custom role that allows the user permissions to manage people and teams: